 Use electrodes packaged in large quantities shortly after the package is opened because exposure to air over an extended time dries out electrodes and reduces their adhesive and conductive properties.
 Tightly reseal the package.

 Rationale: Electrodes must be placed tightly to prevent external influences from affecting the ECG.
 Pressing on the gel pad may cause the gel to leak onto the adhesive surfaces and create air pockets that can interfere with transmission.
-Proper electrode positioning is essential to obtain a correct view of the ECG waveforms.

 Rationale: Only one precordial lead may be displayed.
 Placement of the electrode identifies the lead used.